LorenzoNajt/LorenzoNajt.github.io/README.md

 ### Philosophy on Stack Exchange:

 I believe that doing science is a network activity.
 If the knowledge I need to advance my research goals exists is basic knowledge to some experts that I can be connected to through stack exchange, then it is my responsibility to put aside my ego and ask for help.
-It is unreasonable to expect to be able to replicate the same happy accidents that brought scientific communities to insights; I think there is something about mathematics that makes people feel the opposite, but I think that such an approach is misguided and bad for scientific progress.
+It is unreasonable to expect to be able to replicate the same happy accidents that brought scientific communities to new insights.